© Disability Snowsports UK

 Chamonix is a fantastic place to visit for people with disabilities, who can enjoy everything that it has to offer both in the town and mountains.

 ESF Chamonix has a number of specially qualified Handiski instructors.
 They can teach people with a range of disabilities to ski using adapted equipment including UniSki, DualSki, GMS, Armchair Skiing and Ski-kart.
 They also offer specific classes for people who are blind or partially sighted.

-Both children and adults are catered for and the instructors are passionate about giving you the ultimate skiing experience, whatever your disability.
-You are advised to book at least 15 days in advance and then to confirm one week before arrival, to ensure that the most appropriate equipment is available for your lesson.
+Both children and adults are catered for and the instructors are passionate about delivering the ultimate skiing experience, whatever your disability.
+You are advised to book at least 15 days in advance, and to confirm one week before arrival to ensure that the most appropriate equipment is available for your lesson.

 Chamonix tourist office is proud to be the first alpine tourist office to obtain the official seal of approval for disabled tourism.
 They have introduced special brochures, made their office more accessible and trained their staff to be able to offer a better welcome to people with various physical and mental disabilities.
-The office is equipped with a loop system for people with hearing difficulties and you can download this brochure to find recommendations of accommodation, restaurants and other helpful information.
+The office is equipped with a loop system for people with hearing difficulties and you can look here to find more details on accommodation, restaurants and other helpful information.

 Chamonix town centre is mostly pedestrianised, allowing easy access to the majority of shops and restaurants.
 The Mulet (free shuttle bus), local buses and trains are all wheelchair accessible.

 Many of the town's amenities have wheelchair access and at least one disabled toilet; the library, bowling alley, casino, Espace Tairraz, Musée Alpin, Richard Bozon sports centre and the ice rink, amongst other places.